 Meanwhile, Apple’s QuickTime and iTunes are increasingly vulnerable, with most Windows users of these tools using out-of-date, unpatched versions.

 The result of all these hassles?
-Only 36% of SMBs patch their machines, according to a Federation of Small Business survey out of the UK.
+Only 36% of SMBs patch their machines.

 Ovum is one research house that has been sounding the patch alarm.
 “Customers may shy away from addressing regular patching or overdue software upgrades because they have concerns about price, time, or complexity.
 However, based on our conversations with customers, an ‘only as-needed’ approach to software support is short-sighted, and could expose customers to security and compliance risks, not to mention losses in employee productivity and business revenue,” wrote Ovum analyst John Madden in his “Avoiding security risks with regular patching and support services”.